Quickstart guide for Enterprises

 * Verify the supporting build tools on your agents:

-* [#nodejs](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/languages/javascript-typescript-css#nodejs "mention") for JavaScript and TypeScript analysis
+* [JavaScript/TypeScript/CSS](/sonarqube-cloud/analyzing-source-code/languages/javascript-typescript-css.md#nodejs) for JavaScript and TypeScript analysis

-* [sonarscanner-for-maven](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/scanners/sonarscanner-for-maven "mention") or [sonarscanner-for-gradle](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/scanners/sonarscanner-for-gradle "mention") for Java builds
+* [SonarScanner for Maven](/sonarqube-cloud/analyzing-source-code/scanners/sonarscanner-for-maven.md) or [SonarScanner for Gradle](/sonarqube-cloud/analyzing-source-code/scanners/sonarscanner-for-gradle.md) for Java builds

-* [installing](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/scanners/sonarscanner-for-dotnet/installing "mention") for C# analysis
+* [Installing the scanner](/sonarqube-cloud/analyzing-source-code/scanners/sonarscanner-for-dotnet/installing.md) for C# analysis

 * If you use Azure DevOps Pipelines, install the [SonarQube extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud).

-* If you plan to use Advanced Security, review [analyzing-projects-for-dependencies-sca](https://docs.sonarsource.com/sonarqube-cloud/advanced-security/analyzing-projects-for-dependencies-sca "mention") to confirm any additional build tool, lockfile, or package manager requirements.
+* If you plan to use Advanced Security, review [Analyzing projects for dependencies (SCA)](/sonarqube-cloud/advanced-security/analyzing-projects-for-dependencies-sca.md) to confirm any additional build tool, lockfile, or package manager requirements.

 ### Prepare authentication